Things to Do in Genting: New Attractions, Experiences, and More!

 There are also a few religious statues but most people come here for the Insta-worthy scenery and the serene atmosphere, a far cry from the vibrant sights and sounds of the resort town at the summit.
 And of course, to have coffee at the aforementioned Starbucks outlet.

-5. Explore the vibrant SkyAvenue district
+4. Explore the vibrant SkyAvenue complex

 Ask any Malaysian and they’ll tell you that one of the most vivid memories they have of the old Genting was thronging the nosy indoor streets of First World Plaza.
 There were artificial cobblestone paths, Venetian canals, an Eden-esque artificial garden, and random roller coasters zooming past overhead.
 It was beautiful chaos.

 Today, it has been transformed into the elegant multi-level complex known as SkyAvenue.
 When you visit, you’ll find plenty of shops and restaurants, along with a handful of fun attractions to enjoy.
 What makes SkyAvenue so popular these days is the ease of access: This lifestyle mall is connected to the SkyAvenue cable car station.
-So you can actually visit the area after you park your car downhill!
+So, you can actually visit the area after you park your car downhill!

 6. Hop on fun rides at the indoor Skytropolis Theme Park